ESMITH9887/ESMITH9887.github.io/notebook.md

 ## Flutter Notes

 ### What is Flutter?
-- Definition:A framework made by Google for building apps that works on web, android, and IOS - with one codebase
+- Definition: A framework made by Google for building apps that works on web, android, and IOS - with one codebase
 - Why is it useful?
 Uses the Dart programming language

 ---